SFULibrary/islandora_rest_ingester/README.md

 #### Book objects

 Each book object should be in its own directory, and within that directory, each page should be in its own subdirectory.
-The sequence of the pages within the book is determined by the numbering of the page subdirectories:
+The sequence of the pages within the book (and the labels of page objects) is determined by the numbering of the page subdirectories:

 ```
 input/